mannuel116/CS100-Final-Project/README.md

 **16. Enemy**

 The *Enemy* class is where all instances of enemies in our game will be created from.
+It is inherited from both EnemyStats and EnemyData to ensure it has all the appropriate information regarding the enemy.

-* +equipWep() - Function to generate a weapon for enemy depending on what we want them to have.
+* +equipWeapon() - Function to equip a weapon for enemy depending on what we want them to have.
-* +getDrop() - Generates a loot event to get an item drop.

 **SOLID principle changes**